pixee/docs/docs/transforms/java/pixee_java_sandbox-url-creation.md

 |------------|----------------------------|---------------------|
  | High       | Merge After Cursory Review | No                  |

-This rule sandboxes the creation of [`java.net.URL`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/net/URL.html) objects so they will be more resistant to Server-Side Request Forgery (SSRF) attacks.
+This transform sandboxes the creation of [`java.net.URL`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/net/URL.html) objects so they will be more resistant to Server-Side Request Forgery (SSRF) attacks.

 Most of the time when you create a URL, you're intending to reference an HTTP endpoint, like an internal microservice.
 However, URLs can point to local file system files, a Gopher stream in your local network, a JAR file on a remote Internet site, and all kinds of other unexpected and undesirable outcomes.
 When the URL values are influenced by attackers, they can trick your application into fetching internal resources, running malicious code, or otherwise harming the system.
 Consider the following code: